bhj/KaraokeEternal/docs/_docs/index.md

 - `getDefaultParser`: Returns the default parser.
 Optionally accepts a configuration object (see [Configuring the Parser](#configuring-the-parser)).
 In the example above our parser is doing a bit of pre-cleaning using `customMiddleware`, then running the default parser to handle the rest.
 The default parser can itself be used as middleware, with custom middleware run before and/or after.

 - `getDefaultMiddleware`: Returns an object whose properties (`pre`, `parse`, `post`) correspond to the default parsing stages.
 Each property is an array of middleware, allowing more granular control over how to (re)compose the default parser.
+Optionally accepts a configuration object (see [Configuring the Parser](#configuring-the-parser)).

 The following code is functionally identical to the previous example, but uses each stage from `getDefaultMiddleware` explicitly.
 This allows inserting custom middleware between stages, or removing a stage altogether if you do not include it.